-The capital of Laos is located in the northwest of Laos with a dry season and a wet season typical.
-The dry season is from October to the end in April next year.
-The rainy season here starts from May to late September.
-Time between November and February is the most comfortable, sunny days in here.
+The capital of Laos is located in the northwest with 2 seasons: dry and wet.
+The dry season is from October to the end of April.
+The rainy season starts from May to late September.
+The time between November and February is the most comfortable with lots of sunny days.

-    The wet season in Vientiane runs generally from around May to October (June to August are the wettest months).
-As many areas in Laos, the weather is characterized by a sharp downpour for a few hours a day, rather than all-day continuously downpours.
-Located on the banks of Mekong River, Vientiane is actually one of the areas that get a bit more rain.
+The wet season in Vientiane runs generally from around May to October, in which June to August are the wettest months.
+As many areas in Laos, the weather is characterized by a sharp downpour for a few hours a day.
+Located on the banks of Mekong River, Vientiane is one of the areas getting a bit more rain.

 This instinct monsoon time wreak havoc muddy roads, landslides.
-Land road traffic tends to be slow.
+Therefore, traffic tends to be slow.
 Travel time for road routes can double trouble.
-On the upside, the rainy season brings lovely green landscape to Vientiane.
-As the rain won’t last all day every day, there will be clear sky with stunning mountain, rice paddies bursting with neon green.
-Travelling in this wet season in Vientiane may be challenging but it will be rewarded with beautiful attractions in amazing green landscape.
+However, the rainy season brings a lovely green landscape to Vientiane.
+As it is not raining all day, there is still a clear sky together with the stunning mountain, rice paddies bursting with neon green.
+Traveling to Vientiane in this wet season may be challenging but it will be rewarded with beautiful attractions in the amazing green landscape.

 The dry season

 The dry season of Laos weather has two distinct periods: the cool dry season and the hot dry season.
 The cool dry season runs from late October to February and the hot dry season spans from March to April.